connie-chin/rc0124-code-solutions/typescript-closures/typescript-closures-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- In JavaScript, when is scope determined? when a function or variable is declared
+- In JavaScript, when is scope determined? at parse time
 - What allows JavaScript functions to "remember" variables from their surroundings? closures
-- What values does a closure contain? all the variables that were in the scope when the function was declared
+- What values does a closure contain? keeps track of itself, and the references that it contains that arent local to that function
 - When is a closure created?
-  everytime a function is created?
+  when a function definition is created
-- How can you tell if a function will be created with a closure? every function has a closure, its more useful if not in global scope tho?
+- How can you tell if a function will be created with a closure? if the body of the function is referencing anything outside of its local scope
-- In React, what is one important case where you need to know if a closure was created? useEffect
+- In React, what is one important case where you need to know if a closure was created? useEffect dependencies

 ## Notes